 Scholars such as Azra, van Bruinessen, and Lukens-Bull have noted that Betawi pesantren occupy a unique position within Indonesian Islamic education, blending Shafi'i jurisprudential orthodoxy and Ash'ari theology with localized pedagogical practices.
 Within this context, As-Syafi'iyah's educational system exemplifies how Betawi pesantren adapted the kitab kuning tradition to coexist with modern schooling, thereby sustaining intellectual continuity while responding to urban educational demands.
-This balance between turath learning and general education underscores Abdullah Syafi'i's vision of harmonizing tradition and modernization in the Betawi Islamic milieu (Azra et al., 2010; Lukens-Bull, 2013; Van Bruinessen, 2021).
+This balance between turath learning and general education underscores Abdullah Syafi'i's vision of harmonizing tradition and modernization in the Betawi Islamic milieu (Azra et al., 2010).

 In addition to formal instruction, practical religious skills constitute a central component of the As-Syafi'iyah pesantren curriculum.
 Students are assessed not only on theoretical mastery but also through practical examinations in da'wah, maharatul MC (Master of Ceremony), dhikr, and tahlil recitations.
 As noted in an interview, "At the end of the lesson, there are theoretical and practical tests.
-The practice includes maharatul da'wah, maharatul MC, dhikr wa tahlil" (Interview with the Management of the As-Syafi'iyah Islamic Boarding School, October 1, 2025).
+The practice includes maharatul da'wah, maharatul MC, dhikr wa tahlil" (As-Syafi'iyah Administration, personal communication October 1, 2025).
 These activities reflect the continuity of the Betawi majlis taklim tradition, which has long served as the social and spiritual nucleus of the community's religious life.

 Compared to pesantren in rural Java or other regions that typically emphasize classical textual study (tafaqquh fi al-din) and ritual discipline, the Betawi-based As-Syafi'iyah model places greater emphasis on public religious performance and community engagement.
-This integration of da'wah training, leadership practice, and ritual facilitation prepares students to become active religious figures in urban contexts, an approach rarely institutionalized in pesantren outside Jakarta (Azra, 2010; van Bruinessen, 2021; Lukens-Bull, 2013).
-Hence, these practices demonstrate Abdullah Syafi'i's innovative adaptation of pesantren education to the social realities of an urban Muslim society, blending traditional religious competence with communicative and leadership skills essential for modern da'wah.
+This integration of da'wah training, leadership practice, and ritual facilitation prepares students to become active religious figures in urban contexts, an approach rarely institutionalized in pesantren outside Jakarta (Azra, 2010).
+Hence, these practices demonstrate Abdullah Syafi'i's innovative adaptation of pesantren education to the social realities of an urban

+Muslim society, blending traditional religious competence with communicative and leadership skills essential for modern da'wah.

 Another tradition that continues to live is the organization of religious and cultural celebrations, such as the Prophet's Birthday and Betawi Eid.
 This event is a place for community togetherness and cultural da'wah media.
-In the interview, it was stated, "if there is a Betawi Eid event, here there are many competitions... there is cuisine, there are typical Betawi activities" (Interview of the Management of the As-Syafi'iyah Islamic Boarding School, October 1, 2025).
-In this way, pesantren not only produce ulama and dai, but also maintain the cultural identity of the Betawi people so that they are not uprooted from their traditional roots (Miharja et al., 2019).
+In the interview, it was stated, "if there is a Betawi Eid event, here there are many competitions... there is cuisine, there are typical Betawi activities" ([As-Syafi'iyyah Administration, personal communication October 1, 2025](#)).
+In this way, pesantren not only produce ulama and dai, but also maintain the cultural identity of the Betawi people so that they are not uprooted from their traditional roots ([Miharja et al., 2019](#)).

-On the other hand, the As-Syafi'iyah Islamic Boarding School continues to develop a typical Betawi social tradition in the form of concern for the poor.
+On the other hand, the As-Syafi'iyyah Islamic Boarding School continues to develop a typical Betawi social tradition in the form of concern for the poor.
 KH.
 Abdullah Syafi'i established an orphan boarding school in 1978, which is still running with the mukim pattern.
 Orphan students are free of charge, all their needs are covered by the institution.
-This is in accordance with the characteristics of Betawi scholars who always devote themselves to the interests of small communities (A. Said Hasan Basri, 2021).
+This is in accordance with the characteristics of Betawi scholars who always devote themselves to the interests of small communities ([Basri, 2021](#)).

-From this description, it can be seen that Betawi Islamic boarding schools, especially through As-Syafi'iyah, have succeeded in preserving a number of important traditions (Table 2): the teaching of the yellow book (turats), the practice of religious amaliyah such as tahlil and da'wah, the organization of cultural-religious celebrations, and social concern for orphans and poor people.
-This tradition is not just a legacy of the past, but also a pillar of the sustainability of Betawi Islamic identity in the midst of Jakarta's modernization (Nurfaizah et al., 2025).
+From this description, it can be seen that Betawi Islamic boarding schools, especially through As-Syafi'iyyah, have succeeded in preserving a number of important traditions (Table 2): the teaching of the yellow book (turats), the practice of religious amaliyah such as tahlil and da'wah, the organization of cultural-religious celebrations, and social concern for orphans and poor people.
+This tradition is not just a legacy of the past, but also a pillar of the sustainability of Betawi Islamic identity in the midst of Jakarta's modernization ([Nurfaizah et al., 2025](#)).